etalab-ia/franceservices-backend/README.md

 3. [ ] fine-tuning the LLMs.
 Independents script located in the folder `finetuning/`.
 4. [x] evaluating the models -- `pyalbert evaluate`.

-**NOTE**: The step 3 hides a step which consists of building the embeddings from pieces of text (chunks).
-This step requires a GPU and can be achieves with the command `pyalbert make_embeddings`.
+**NOTE**: Step 3 hides a step which consists of building the embeddings from pieces of text (chunks).
+This step is highly GPU intensive and can be achieves with the command `pyalbert make_embeddings`.
 This command will create the data required for vector indexes build with the option `pyalbert index --index-type e5`.
 You can see the [deploy section](/api/README.md#deploy) of the API Readme to see all the step involved in the build process.

 ### Install